rustyrussell/lightning-rfc/09-features.md

 ## Assigned `globalfeatures` flags

-There are currently no `globalfeatures` flags.

-## Assigned `node_announcement` feature flags

-The following feature bits are currently assigned by this specification:
+The following `globalfeatures` bits are currently assigned by this specification:

 |------|-------------------|-------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|
 | Bits | Name              | Description                                                 | Link                                                                                                             |